A. Richard Newton: Memorials

-In February 2007 a professorship in his honour was established at Berkeley, called the Dean A. Richard Newton Memorial Professorship.
-This was established with funding from the EDA Consortium and other friends, colleagues and corporate partners of Newton.
-The Professorship will specifically advance the field of synthetic biology, an emerging area in which he took a deep interest.
+In February 2007, Berkeley established the Dean A. Richard Newton Memorial Professorship in his honor, funded by the EDA Consortium and other friends, colleagues and corporate partners.
+The professorship's intention is to advance the field of synthetic biology, an emerging area in which he took a deep interest.

 In July 2007, Microsoft announced an academic award program for new, innovative applications of information technology in the spirit of Newton's longtime ideal.

 He had been on the Microsoft Research Technical Advisory Board for many years.

-The IEEE Council on Electronic Design Automation and the ACM Special Interest Group on Design Automation have jointly established the ACM/IEEE A. Richard Newton Technical Impact Award named in his honour.
-It is a yearly award which honours outstanding technical contributions in the field of automated electronic design and was first awarded in 2009.
+The IEEE Council on Electronic Design Automation and the ACM Special Interest Group on Design Automation have jointly established the ACM/IEEE A. Richard Newton Technical Impact Award named in his honor.
+It is a yearly award which honors outstanding technical contributions in the field of automated electronic design and was first awarded in 2009.

 The Design Automation Conference has established the A. Richard Newton Graduate Scholarship in his honour.
 It supports graduate research and study in design automation.
 It was first awarded in 2008.

 The Anita Borg Institute for Women and Technology has established the A. Richard Newton Educator Award recognising teaching practices, techniques and innovative approaches which encourages girls and women to study engineering, science and mathematics.
 It recognises Newton's contribution to encouraging women in technology.
 It was first awarded in 2011.